Bilhalv/T20-Spellbook/README.md

-# T20-Spellbook
+# fluffy-octo-potato
-A simple spellbook for the ttrpg Tormenta 20 with updated spells
+A regular gm screen for the ttrpg Tormenta 20